AaronTraas/dependency-render/CONTRIBUTING.md

-# How to contribute to crtools
+# How to contribute to dependency-render

 ## Did you find a bug?